top of page

 julie%25252520yoga%25252520pose%25252520arm%25252520up_edited_edited_edited_edited.jpg

-Gentle Yoga for Beginners and Returners, Wootton NN4
+Gentle Yoga for Beginners and Returners in Northampton

-Classes also include some standing yoga, using the chair to assist balance.
-The yoga includes:
+Gentle seated yoga, with some standing yoga, using the chair to assist balance.

 Mondays